Fanghua-Yu/SUPIR/README.md

 ### Online App

 We've just launched [SupPixel AI](https://supir.suppixel.ai/home), an easy-to-use tool designed to help with high-quality image processing and upscaling.
 It builds on SUPIR.
-Whether you’re into photography, digital art, or just love playing around with image enhancement, we’d love for you to check it out.
-Everyone gets free credit to use~
+Whether you’re into photography, digital art, or just love playing around with image enhancement, we’d love for you to check it out.~

 <p align="center">
   <img src="assets/APP.png">